MetanoKid/coding-scars/_drafts/memory-manager-1.md

 }
 {% endhighlight %}

 And with this, we've got the start and end of the life cycle for the memory we'll be managing!
-But before we continue on with the `MemoryChunk`, we need some tool to know we're doing it right.
+But before we continue on with the `MemoryChunk`, we need some way to know we're doing it right.

 ## Dumping the contents

-One useful tool we want to have is the ability to dump the contents of the memory we're managing in an hexadecimal view.
+One of the most useful tools we want to have is the ability to dump the contents of the memory we're managing in a readable format.
 Something similar to those awesome hexadecimal editors.
 We'll use the most common format: a left column with the pointer address, a central column with all of the bytes and a right column with an ASCII representation of each byte.
 Let's define a `dump` method like so:

 {% highlight c++ %}
 std::string cMemoryManager::dump(unsigned int bytesPerRow) const